bartekmi/x10/x10/doc/base_library.md

 Padding on top of the component (in pixels)

 - Data Type: Float
+### Attribute 'paths'

+Optional comma-separated list of paths of form element - only these errors will be shown

+- Data Type: String
 ### Attribute 'visible'

 Is the object visible on the UI?